 The calculation of entanglement leads now to the question of how to implement measurements that give the full information in the case of this cavity QED system under weak excitation.
-The previous section shows that the concurrence is related to the rate of single photon counts out of the cavity or in fluorescence and to the rate of coincident counts from the cavity and fluorescence.
-These are the quantities associated in quantum optics with correlation functions, first introduced by Glauber [17, 18, 19, 20].
-Generally these correlation functions involve comparing a field (intensity) of one mode with the field (intensity) of the same mode at a later time (or different spatial location), with some exceptions [21, 22, 23, 24, 25, 26].
+The previous section shows that entanglement is related to the rate of single photon counts out of the cavity or in fluorescence and to the rate of coincident counts from the cavity and fluorescence.
+These are the quantities associated in quantum optics with correlation functions, first introduced by Glauber [13, 14, 15, 16].
+Generally these correlation functions involve comparing a field (intensity) of one mode with the field (intensity) of the same mode at a later time (or different spatial location), with some exceptions [17, 18, 19, 20, 21, 22].
 However, entanglement in cavity QED has two components: atom and cavity mode.
 It is natural to look at cross correlations between the cavity mode and the fluorescent light that falls in the mode of the detector.